django-getpaid/django-getpaid/docs/installation.rst

 Plugins installation
 --------------------

 There should be several plugins available in our repo.
-Each follow this
+Each follows this
 schema: ``django-getpaid-<backend_name>``
 For example if you want to install payNow integration, run: